2009 Toyota Grand Prix of Long Beach

 The 2009 Toyota Grand Prix of Long Beach was the second round of the 2009 IndyCar Series season, held on April 19, 2009.
 The race was contested over 85 laps of the 1.968 mi street course in Long Beach, California.
 Dario Franchitti recorded his first win since his 2007 championship win, after benefitting from an early full-course caution, having made a pitstop the lap before.

-As a result of Champ Car World Series merged to IRL IndyCar Series, the IRL inherited Toyota Grand Prix of Long Beach event status for the first time.
+As a result of the Champ Car World Series merging with the IndyCar Series, the Toyota Grand Prix of Long Beach became an IndyCar event for the first time.